qlados/maps/README.md

-This repositories contains various maps that I, qlados (also known as Valky), made for PGM (https://pgm.dev/).
+This repositories contains various maps that I, qlados (also known as Valky), made for PGM.

-More generally every map in this repository SHOULD work with the Minecraft 1.8 PGM Plugin, maintained by Electroid (https://github.com/Electroid/PGM).
+More generally every map in this repository should work with the Minecraft 1.8 PGM Plugin.
+For more information on PGM check https://pgm.dev/.

-If you encounter any bugs contact me via Discord, my tag is Valky#2870.
+If you encounter any bugs using these maps contact me via Discord, my tag is Valky#2870.

 Cheers.